 Cygnus melanocoryphus (Molina, 1782)

-The Black-necked Swans’ appearance is very much derived from its name, with black head and neck contrasting greatly to the rest of the body which is white.
+The Black-necked Swans’ appearance is very much derived from its name, with black head and neck contrasting greatly with the rest of the body which is white.
 They have a grey spatulate bill with a pink caruncle at the base.
-Adults have flesh coloured legs and feet, and legs are set far back on the body to increase swimming efficiency, but this does make them clumsy on land (Todd, 1979).
-Juveniles have dark brown head and neck colouring, turning black after the first year, and have full adult plumage by 18 months.
-The bill is of a pinkish grey appearance, and the caruncle does not become fully developed until 3-4 years old (Navas 1977, Seijas 1997).
+Adults have flesh coloured legs and feet, and legs are set far back on the body to increase swimming efficiency, but this does make them clumsy on land (Todd 1979).
+Juveniles have a dark brown head and neck colouring, turning black after the first year, and they have full adult plumage by 18 months.
+The bill is of a pinkish grey appearance, and the caruncle does not become fully developed until 3-4 years old (Navas 1977; Seijas 1997).

-The Black-necked Swan has a soft music whistle which they utter repeatedly when threatening intruders.
-This sound is also used as Triumph display by paired birds, and a contact call whilst in flight.
-Tone and pitch of calls are similar for both sexes, with cygnets having a lighter tone that is more goose-like (Kear, 1972).
+The Black-necked Swan has a soft musical whistle which they utter repeatedly when threatening intruders.
+This sound is also used as triumph display by paired birds, and a contact call whilst in flight.
+Tone and pitch of calls are similar for both sexes, with cygnets having a lighter tone that is more goose-like (Kear 1972).

 |Population||Year of latest pop. estimate||Population size||Data types||Trend years||Trend||Trend quality||1% threshold||Source|

 From: Wetlands International 2016, (1) Antas 1993, (2) Schlatter 2002, (3) Woods & Woods 1997.

 These swans are found on a variety of wetlands, from shallow lakes, coastal lagoons to harbours and swampy river basins, often in close proximity to humans on the continent, but on the Falkland Islands are fairly shy (Woods & Woods 1997).
 They prefer areas of high water levels to feed and fair amounts of vegetation and pondweed.